marcliberatore/230-lab-assembly/README.md

 function `count()` is left out.
 (Do not compile it.)
 You will need to use `objdump` to find out what this function does.

-Run the following to disassemble the binary and save the generate the assembly listing to a file `output.txt`:
+Run the following to disassemble the binary and save the generated assembly listing to a file `output.txt`:

 ```